Public Speaking Techniques You Should Know

 - The depth of discussion expected.

 Note my constant re-use of the word “expect.”
 This is a one-word summary of what it means to know your audience.
-Successful public speaking is in many ways a delivery of what your audience hopes for.
+Effective public speaking is in many ways a delivery of what your audience hopes for.

 7. You Need to Know Your Topic (Content Tip)

-There is no quicker way to invite ridicule during public speaking than not to know your topic in-and-out.
-The very fact that you are afforded attention means you are viewed as a specialist or expert of sorts.
+There is no quicker way to invite ridicule than to not know your topic inside-out.
+The very fact that you are afforded attention means you are viewed as a specialist or expert.
 In exchange for this limelight, your audience expects you to thoroughly be familiar with your topic.

 8. Be Mindful of Your Opening Content (Content Tip)

-Journalists regard the first statement of any article to be the most important.
+Journalists regard the first statement of any news article to be the most important.
 Why?
 Because they assume that most people wouldn’t read the entire article.
 Therefore, they communicate key details right away.

-Approach it this way.
+Approach it this way too.
 Take it that your audience would only remember the first 30 seconds of your speech.
-After that, their attention slowly dwindles to zero.
+After that, their attention steadily dwindles to zero.
 What is it that you want them to go home with?
 What are the things you want them to remember more than anything else?
-After you decide, put these at the beginning of your speech.

 9. There Is No Need to Fill up Every Second (Content Tip)

-You need to do so because no one can ever be sure what would happen during the actual speech or presentation.
+You need to do so because no one can ever be sure what would happen during an actual speech or presentation.
 Would you be interrupted by questions?
 Would unexpected electronic or environmental factors hamper your smooth delivery?
-To put it in another way, why corner yourself by having no time leeway at all?
+Why needlessly corner yourself by having no time leeway at all?